WolvenKit/Cyberpunk-Blender-add-on/README.md

 # Requirements

-1) **Blender** version 5.1 or higher is *highly recommended*
+1) **Blender** version 5.0 or higher is *highly recommended*
 > Blender versions below 4.5 will not work and users of these versions should update Blender before installing the plugin
 > PhysX tools are extremely version specific.
-The current release will *not* work with versions below 5.1 - for dlls compatible with older versions look [here](https://linkgoeshere.remembertodothispresto)
+The current release will *not* work with versions other than 5.0 - for dlls compatible with other versions bug Presto on the discord
 <br>https://www.blender.org/<br/>

 2) **WolvenKit** version 8.17 or higher